 Assignments

-Course assignments and projects can be submitted through Brightspace/D2L using the Assignments tool, which will provide a space for instructions and a link for students to submit the assignment.
+Course assignments and projects can be submitted through Canvas using the Assignments tool, which will provide a space for instructions and a link for students to submit the assignment.
 Avoid having students submit assignments by email, which can be challenging to manage and may not keep a record of submissions.
 Instructors can set specific parameters for the assignment, including due dates, times, and grades or scores.
 For all learning, but especially online learning, that is more self-directed and independent, it is important to provide students with detailed instructions for an assignment.
 Students also need clear grading criteria to help guide student work, including the purpose of the assignment, format, due dates and grading rubric.

 Expectations